-Bob Rawson is an editor with the editorial services team in JFF’s Communications Department.
-He reviews and edits all kinds of JFF content—from emails and blog posts to long-form reports—to ensure readability and factual and grammatical accuracy.
+Bob Rawson is a senior editor with the editorial services team in JFF’s Communications Department.
+He reviews and edits all kinds of JFF content—from emails and blog posts to long-form reports—to ensure that it’s readable and factually and grammatically accurate.

 Bob worked with JFF as a freelance editor for more than a year before joining the team full time in April 2019.

 Before coming to JFF, Bob was a managing editor at IDG Enterprise, where he coordinated production of print and digital publications and edited news and feature articles and special reports for award-winning enterprise IT websites and magazines, including Computerworld and CIO.
 Earlier in his career, he worked as a reporter for Boston-area community newspapers and as a freelance writer for the Boston Business Journal and other business and technology periodicals.